liamromanis101/K8s-container_escape_audit/README.md

 ## Legal

 This tool is provided for **authorised security testing only**.
 Running it against systems without explicit written permission from the system owner may be illegal in your jurisdiction.
 The authors accept no liability for misuse.

+There is no license attached to this project, meaning that Liam Romanis retains full rights over this project.

 ---